DarraghMcC/darraghmc.com/content/this.site.md

 ## **This site**

 A few details on the construction of this website.
-I've no doubt that some security flaw is going to make me regret being so transparent, but such is the price I pay for being openness!
+I've no doubt that some security flaw is going to make me regret being so transparent, but such is the price I pay for being so open!

 As someone who tries hard to avoid over-engineering solutions in a professional environment, I evidently scratch that itch with my personal projects and this website is a stellar example of this.
-As you you have probably seen from the landing page, the site structure is pretty basic.
+As you have probably seen from the landing page, the site structure is pretty basic.
 Under the hood it's running a nifty Golang app called [Hugo](https://gohugo.io/).
 Hugo itself is neat and simple and it being Golang has little bearing to how it is used (much to my disappointment).
-My Hugo repo for this side can be found [here](https://github.com/DarraghMcC/darraghmc.com).
+My Hugo repo for this site can be found [here](https://github.com/DarraghMcC/darraghmc.com).

 The infrastructure itself is probably where things go overboard.
 Everything is done through [Terraform](https://www.terraform.io/).
 The site itself is a cloudfront distribution backed by an s3 bucket and relevant route53 A records.